-- (a) (b) (c) (d) (e)

-- See Note 3 to the consolidated financial statements for portfolio composition by geographic location.
+See Note 3 to the consolidated financial statements for portfolio composition by geographic location.

 Equity ownership may be held in shares or units of companies related to the portfolio companies.

 All debt investments are income producing, unless otherwise indicated.
 Equity investments are non-income producing unless otherwise noted.

 Rate includes the cash interest or dividend rate and paid-in-kind interest or dividend rate, if any, as of December 31, 2016.
 Generally, payment-in-kind interest can be paid-in-kind or all in cash.

 The Company's investment portfolio is comprised entirely of debt and equity securities of privately held companies for which quoted prices falling within the categories of Level 1 and Level 2 inputs are not available.
-Therefore, the Company values all of its portfolio investments at fair value, as determined by reference to one-month LIBOR, which is reset monthly.
+Therefore, the Company values all of its portfolio investments at fair value, as determined in good faith by the board of directors, using significant unobservable Level 3 inputs.

+unoservable Level 3 inputs.

+The investment bears interest at a variable rate that is determined by reference to one-month LIBOR, which is reset monthly.
 The interest rate is set as one-month LIBOR + 11.50% and is subject to a 12.50% interest rate floor.
-The Company has provided the interest rate in effect as of December 31, 2016. (f)
+The Company has provided the interest rate in effect as of December 31, 2016.

-- (g) (h)

-- (i) (j)

-- Income producing.
+Income producing.
 Maturity date, if any, represents mandatory redemption date.

 Investment is held by a wholly-owned subsidiary of the Company, other than the Funds.

-The entire commitment was unfunded at December 31, 2016.
+- The entire commitment was unfunded at December 31, 2016.
 As such, no interest is being earned on this investment.
-Investment pledged as collateral for the Credit Facility and, as a result, is not directly available to the creditors of the Company to satisfy any obligations of the Company other than the Company's obligations under the Credit Facility (see Note 6 to the Investment preget as contacted in the credit particular, is not exercise control over the management is the credit particular and the credit particular preget as contacted in the credit particular preget as consolidated financial statements).
+Investment pledged as collateral for the Credit Facility and, as a result, is not directly available to the creditors of the Company to satisfy any obligations of the Company other than the - Investment pledged as collateral for the Credit Facility and, as a result, is not directly available to the creditors of the Company to satisfy any obligations of the Company other than the Company's obligations under the Credit Facility (see Note 6 to the consolidated financial statements).

 The portion of the investment not held by the Funds is pledged as collateral for the Credit Facility and, as a result, is not directly available to the creditors of the Company to satisfy any obligations of the Company other than the Company's obligations under the Credit Facility (see Note 6 to the consolidated financial statements).
-As defined in the 1940 Act, the Company is deemed to be an "Affiliated Person" of this portfolio company because it owns 5% or more of the portfolio company's outstanding voting securities or it has the power to exercise control over the management is the base of the consolidated financial statements. (k)

-- (1)

-- As defined in the source of the company is declined to be an "Annaled reson" of this portion company because if owns 3/not more the portion company is destanding young securities on it has the power to exercise control over the management or policies of such portfolic company.
-This matching is which the issuer was an Affiliated Person are detailed in Note 3 to the consolidated financial statements.
+As defined in the 1940 Act, the Company is deemed to be an "Affiliated Person" of this portfolio company because it owns 5% or more of the portfolio company's outstanding voting securities or it has the power to exercise control over the management or policies of such portfolio company.
+Transactions in which the issuer was an Affiliated Person are detailed in Note 3 to the consolidated financial statements. - Note 3 to the consolidated financial statements.

 Warrants entitle the Company to purchase a predetermined number of shares of common stock, and are non-income producing.
 The purchase price and number of shares are subject to adjustment under certain conditions until the expiration date, if any.

-Investment in portfolic company that has sold its operations and is in the process of winding down.
-The debt investment continues to pay interest, including the default rate, while the portfolic company pursues refinancing options. (m)
+Investment in portfolio company that has sold its operations and is in the process of winding down.

+The debt investment continues to pay interest, including the default rate, while the portfolio company pursues refinancing options.
-- (n) (o)

-See Notes to Consolidated Financial Statements
+See Notes to Consolidated Financial Statements.